'REVOLUTIONISING THE DEFINITION OF DANCE'

 / SCHöN MAGAZINE /

-The company is using improvisation techniques and experimental electronic sounds and aim to push boundaries in the fields of new choreography and to give professional, artistic and creative platform for dancers with Down’s Syndrome.
+The company is using improvisation techniques and use both classical and experimental performance styles and aim to push boundaries in the fields of new choreography and to give professional, artistic and creative platform for dancers with Down’s Syndrome.

 'Look this company up, they’re onto a winner'